walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 ## Additional security transitions — September 16

-On the OnePlus, removing all fingerprints preserved PIN use for both combined policies.
+On the Android 12 device, removing all fingerprints preserved PIN use for both combined policies.
 After re-enrollment, enrollment-tolerant and combined keys retained their public keys; the current-set key recovered explicitly.
 A missing-enrollment error that stable Signum classified as cancellation was corrected at the mobile boundary and verified in the no-fingerprint checks.

-Removing the OnePlus PIN invalidated all six authenticated controls; the unauthenticated control still signed.
+Removing the PIN on the Android 12 device invalidated all six authenticated controls;
+the unauthenticated control still signed.
 Restoring a PIN and fingerprint did not revive the protected keys.
 All five recoverable wallets recovered from their actual Block Store records and passed fresh-process signing checks with the original public keys, DIDs and logical IDs.
 The generated protected control remained unavailable.
 The real Block Store service reported E2EE unavailable, and encrypted-cloud writes were refused without leaving a record.
 E2EE was still unavailable after device protection was restored; this does not establish cloud delivery or restoration of backup availability.

-Two iPhone passcode-removal cycles reproduced missing-passcode error misclassification and passcode-set-only keys whose retained native metadata incorrectly appeared active.
+Two iOS passcode-removal cycles reproduced missing-passcode error misclassification and passcode-set-only keys whose retained native metadata incorrectly appeared active.
 The first cycle included an unrecorded Keychain/password prompt choice; the repeat used fresh keys and had no such prompt.
 Account state was not reset between runs.
 Default-accessibility controls